-- Encourage your son/daughter to meet the obligations outlined in this handbook; - · Inform us if you become concerned about any aspect of your son/daughter's progress; - Discuss Summary Assessments with your son/daughter; - Inform us of any changes to personal circumstance e.g. change of address, domestic situation; - Report absence to the College via the Tutorial Hub or electronically; - Avoid taking holidays in term time or request permission from a Head of Year where such arrangements are absolutely unavoidable; - Support your son/daughter with work outside of lessons this should equal the time spent in lessons.
+- Encourage your son/daughter to meet the obligations outlined in this guide; - Inform us if you become concerned about any aspect of your son/daughter's progress; - Discuss Summary Assessments with your son/daughter; - Inform us of any changes to personal circumstance e.g. change of address, domestic situation: - Report absence to the College via the Tutorial Hub or electronically; - Avoid taking holidays in term time or request permission from a Head of Year where such arrangements are absolutely unavoidable; - Support your son/daughter with work outside of lessons this should equal the time spent in lessons.
+Please refer to the section on the Worcester Working Week on page 9.